 If your credit union goes belly-up, the NCUSIF keeps your money safe.
 Instead of losing everything, this insurance coverage replaces money that you might otherwise lose from your checking or savings accounts.

 For example, assume you have $5,000 in savings, and there’s a bank failure or robbery at your credit union.
 The good news, assuming your funds are insured, is that you still have money.
-That said, the process of restoring funds may take a few days (although in many cases you never notice the event).
+That said, the process of restoring funds may take a few days, although in many cases you'll never notice the event.
 In some cases, another institution takes over your accounts and loans, but the experience should be relatively painless—certainly in comparison to losing all of your money.